Skip to content

 Evidence normally required

-• component release file supplied for the receiving-authority records review
+• The complete component release file delivered with the aircraft

 Common discrepancies